bjw123/GCP-take-home/README.md

 Kubernetes yaml files are already provided as well as necessary terraform files to create GKE and Redis deployments however we will need to add additional credentials for Google Artifact Repository, Workload Identity Manager & Service Account + Roles

-Since this repo has many different applications in it we will only focus on 1 application checkoutservice we will also need to tag the image and push it to our repo.
+Since this repo has many different applications in it we will only focus on 1 application checkoutservice for the CICD pipeline but we will deploy them all to access our application.
+We will also need to tag the image and push it to our repo.

 ## CICD pipeline
 Utilizing Github Actions and adding workload identity federation we can connect to our GCP project and push images, deploy it to the cluster